 NOTE 6bis: Reference point M10 is not defined by the RTC architecture in this release.

-M11: Reference point between the Media Session Handler and the Media Access Function (both in the Media Client) for the purpose of configuring the Media Session Handler and/or media access control.
+M11: Reference point between the Media Session Handler and the Media Access Client (both in the Media Client) for the purpose of configuring the Media Session Handler and/or media access control.

 Table 3.4-1 Mapping of 5GMS reference points to generalized 5G Media Delivery architecture